Expedition to the Everest

 Welcome your arrival anytime at the airport and transfer to hotel.

-This 8-day private Tibet tour will lead you to cover most highlights of the sacred and mysterious land to take in spectacular Buddhist monasteries, old palaces, magnificent snow-capped mountains, tranquil blue lakes, and white glaciers.
+Welcome to book this 8-days private Tibet tour, designed for you to immerse in the highlights of the sacred and mysterious land.
+With your knowledgeable guide, you will take in spectacular Buddhist monasteries, ancient palaces, magnificent snow-capped mountains, tranquil blue lakes, and white glaciers.
+Delve into Tibetan life, beliefs and nature!

 Day 2 Lhasa

-Visit Drepung Monastery, Sere Monastery, and Norbulingka Park.
+Visit Drepung Monastery, Sera Monastery, and Norbulingka Park.
 (B+L)

 Meals: Western buffet breakfast, Lunch